 Prior to joining Flare in 2013, Jiwon had very little dance experience.She liked to learn K-Pop dances with her friends during high school and also took a few classes in amateur hip hop but that was the extent.

 When She joined Flare, she started off performing a K-Pop piece in the University of Melbourne's Nightmarket and began to learn some break dancing for the 2013 Production (Express).
-In 2014 Jiwon decided to go all out and try more genres such as urban and Latin on top of continuing K-Pop and break dancing.
-Her favourite is urban for sure but the others are all close contenders!
+In 2014 Jiwon decided to go all out and try more genres such as Latin on top of continuing K-Pop and break dancing.
+Her favourite is choreographed street dance for sure but the others are all close contenders!

 Since joining, Jiwon has made a lot of close friends within Flare and within other dance clubs around Melbourne.
 She hopes to continue to widen her dance experience and keep dancing for a very long time.